Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-What better way to enjoy the beaches than with a bike inspired by the beach cruisers of the 70’s?
-The Micargi Cyclone is ripped straight from the past, equipped with a modern lithium ion battery and a 300W motor.
+What better way to enjoy the beaches than with allegedly the best electric bike inspired by the beach cruisers of the 70s?
+The Micargi Cyclone is ripped straight from the past, equipped with a modern lithium-ion battery and a 300W motor.
 It’s a combination that has made us reconsider the best electric beach cruiser bike.

-The Micargi Cyclone is built with strong hi-ten steel.
-After all, as a stretch cruiser it needs to be tough to handle weight and terrain across its much longer frame.
+Unlike the NAKTO fat tire ebike, the Micargi Cyclone is built with strong hi-ten steel.
+After all, as a stretch cruiser, it needs to be tough to handle weight and terrain across its much longer frame.
 Further down, you’ll see a triple tree fork alloy crown with hi-ten steel chrome legs.
-It’s 83 pounds of metal, fitted with comfortable seating.
+It’s 83 pounds of metal, fitted with comfortable seating, just like the Pedego Comfort Cruiser electric beach bike.

-The battery does a little better in regards to performance.
-Its Panasonic lithium 48V/11.6Ah can help you travel over 40 miles on a single charge.
+The battery does a little better in regard to performance.
+Its Panasonic lithium 48V/11.6Ah can help you travel over 40 miles on a single charge, which makes it one of the high-performance ebikes concerning distance.
 And with pedal assist, you can squeeze a little more.
 The IZIP E3 does just slightly better in this regard, due to its more powerful motor.
+If you want a three-wheel electric scooter for commuting, check out our Mototec electric trike review.

-Like many before it, the cruiser bike Micargi Cyclone isn’t forward thinking in the safety department.
+Like many before it, the cruiser bike Micargi Cyclone isn’t forward-thinking in the safety department.
 You get access to a front and rear headlight, which produces enough light for an afternoon stroll.
-A heavy duty lock is tossed in with your order.
+A heavy-duty lock is tossed in with your order.
+Unfortunately, it’s the same with the ANCHEER e-bike.

 The Micargi Cyclone feels bare bones—because it is.
 Quite frankly, it doesn’t perform as well as other e-bikes in its category to deserve such an overblown price.
 There are electric bikes half the price performing the same standards, though not as stylish, and it is cheaper than the $2750 Raleigh Retroglide IE. Unfortunately, being stylish doesn’t warrant better performance.
 If performance is your concern, get the Juiced City Scrambler.